 - AF&PA supports policies that

-- Reduce the cost of energy by encouraging fuel diversity, increasing access to supplies both on and offshore, investing in breakthrough technologies, and promoting conservation.
+- Reduce the cost of energy and thereby enhance the industry’s competitiveness by encouraging fuel diversity, increasing access to supplies both on and offshore, investing in breakthrough technologies, and promoting conservation.

 - Encourage power generation from highly-efficient energy sources, such as CHP facilities.